 We are now putting the finishing touches on the project," Anderson said.
 "We are improving the biodiversity of both the stream and the wetlands," he said.
 Funding assistance for the restoration work was provided by a $1.5 million Clean Water Act grant from the Illinois Environmental Protection Agency.

 Visitors will find 170 acres of century-old bur oak, white oak, shagbark hickory and black walnut trees along the eastern edge of the preserve.
 The site's strategic location to neighboring Raven Glen Forest Preserve offers a direct linkage creating a large natural area.
 Large preserves such as this provide a natural greenway corridor for better land management, wildlife protection and expanded outdoor recreation opportunities.

-In 2001, the Forest Preserve Board passed a resolution to name a preserve in tribute to Ethel Untermyer, who directed the successful referendum campaign in 1958 that formed the Lake County Forest Preserve District.
+In October 2020, the Board of Commissioners passed a resolution to name a forest preserve in tribute to Ethel Untermyer, who directed a successful referendum campaign in 1958 that formed the Lake County Forest Preserve District.
 Ethel took action to fulfill the request of her 3-year-old son, Frank, who wanted a place to play in the woods.